devnull-cz/c-prog-lang/modules/arithmetic-promotion-and-conversions.md

 ### Assigning number fits the integer object

-The first rule is simple and needs no more discussion.
+The first rule is simple and needs not much discussion.

 ```C
 long long int li = 13;